 Almost Discovering the Neutron

-Often in science, different laboratories are in competition with one another.
-Different researchers in different laboratories all over the world want to be first.
+Often in science, different laboratories compete intensely with one another.
+Researchers all over the world want to be first.
 In the case of radiation research, Ernest Rutherford once said:

 Chadwick drew the conclusion that the protons had actually been ejected by the particle he was searching for – the neutron – the particle his boss Rutherford had first proposed and named in 1920.